tldr-pages/tldr/pages/common/flexget.md

 `flexget execute --now`

-- Start Flexget daemon and daemonize the process:
+- Start the Flexget daemon and daemonize its process:

 `flexget daemon start --daemonize`